SandipLow/Your-Desktop-Assistant/README.md

 For working offline :
     Uses vosk api.
 A bit unaccurate.

-1. open the Terminal in this directory and execute the command :
+1. open the Terminal in this directory and execute the commands :

+        cd .\Core
-        python init.py
+        python index.py

 2. Enter your name : ___
 3. Enter 1 or 2 as per voice preference
-4. Enter command

-        start

-5. Now it is ready to use....
+4. Now it is ready to use....

 For working online :
     Uses Speech_recognizer module.
 More accurate.